TerryLaw535/TerryLaw535/README.md

 ### Hi there 👋
-My name is Weichen Yu.
+My name is Weicheng Yu.

 🔭 I‘m currently studying in University of Pennsylvania.

-🌱 I’m currently learning data science and machine learning.
+🌱 I’m interested in data science and machine learning.

 <!--
 **TerryLaw535/TerryLaw535** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.